 18. Federal student loans are usually built into the aid award.
 For dependent undergraduates the limits are $5,500 freshman year, $6,500 sophomore, and $7,500 each for junior and senior year.
 The most selective, best-resourced schools sometimes replace these loans with grants, but most do not.

 19. Federal Direct Unsubsidized Loans are not need-based.
 Any full-time student can qualify by submitting the FAFSA.
 If you are not applying for need-based aid but want access to federal loans, you can file the FAFSA after your May 1 deposit and let the aid office know that is the only reason you are submitting.
+I did this for my second kid.

 21. When in doubt, call.
 FAFSA help: 800-433-3243.
 CSS Profile help for U.S. students: 844-202-0524.
-The phone lines are real, the people are helpful, and one good call can save you weeks of back and forth.
+The phone lines are real, the people are helpful, and one good call has saved me weeks of back and forth more times than I can count.

 Here's my take